DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

     and future temporalities in texts is offered in Daniele Salerno and Jorge Lozano, ‘Future.
 A Time of History’, *Versus* 131 (2020):
-    189–206; an analysis of how this articulation plays a fundamental role in activism is offered in []{#_Hlk134185790 .anchor}Ann Rigney, ‘Memoryscapes in Activism: The Commonweal, 1885-1894’, unpublished mss.
+    189–206; an analysis of how this articulation plays a fundamental role in activism is offered in Ann Rigney, ‘Mnemoscapes in Activism: The Commonweal, 1885-1894’, unpublished mss.

 [^03Chapter1_6]: Yifat Gutman, *Memory Activism: Reimagining the Past for the